Carlos Zambrano (footballer): Personal life

 Growing up in Callao, Peru, Zambrano revealed his childhood, saying: "As a child, I was always on the street, playing with friends with a glass ball.
 Usually we played right on the ground.
 When I come to Peru, I visit my friends — we no longer live in that dangerous area, but in a more peaceful place — we often play this game.
 We feel like children."
-He also supported Alianza Lima growing up and hope to play for the club one day.
+He also supported Alianza Lima growing up and hoped to play for the club one day.

 In addition to speaking Spanish, Zambrano speaks German, having learnt the language during his time in Germany.
-He also been learning Russian since moving to Rubin Kazan.
-In December 2017, Zambrano announced on social media that he married Marcia Succar.
+He also began learning Russian since moving to Rubin Kazan.
+In December 2017, Zambrano announced on social media his marriage to Marcia Succar.
 Together, they have three children.

 Zambrano is good friends with Jefferson Farfán, having become teammates at Schalke 04 and the national side.
 In November 2017, during his time at PAOK, he escaped unhurt following collision with a truck.